Bimodules #

 example : Module (R ⊗[ℕ] Sᵐᵒᵖ) M := TensorProduct.Algebra.module

-Note that the corresponding result holds for the canonically isomorphic ring R ⊗[ℤ] Sᵐᵒᵖ
+Note that the corresponding result holds for the canonically isomorphic ring R ⊗[ℤ] Sᵐᵒᵖ but it is

-preferable to use the R ⊗[ℕ] Sᵐᵒᵖ
+preferable to use the R ⊗[ℕ] Sᵐᵒᵖ instance since it works without additive inverses.

-Bimodules are thus just a special case of Module
+Bimodules are thus just a special case of Modules and most of their properties follow from the

-s.
+theory of Modules.
 In particular a two-sided Submodule of a bimodule is simply a term of type

-Submodule (R ⊗[ℕ] Sᵐᵒᵖ) M
+Submodule (R ⊗[ℕ] Sᵐᵒᵖ) M.

 This file is a place to collect results which are specific to bimodules.